 Scholarships are available for this course!
 Visit portlandoregon.gov/parks/69135 and fax your completed form to 503-865-3251 or mail to: Attn: Environmental Education, Portland Parks & Recreation, 2909 SW 2nd Avenue, Portland, Oregon 97201

 All classes will be held at Mt.
 Tabor Park in SE Portland.
 Meeting location is the picnic shelter.

-Classes are limited to 12 children.
-Classes must have at least 8 participants one week before the first date to run.
+Classes are limited to twelve children.
+Classes must have at least nine participants one week before the first date to run.